actuallyakshay/skinny-leg-3425/README.md

 # skinny-leg-3425
-This is an e-commerce website which basically deals with medicines and meications .
+This is an e-commerce website which basically deals with medicines and medications .
 It also includes many other functionalities like sorting , filter based on category , price.
 This is a full fleged website where we have used backend as well as frontend and all the functionalities are done from backend.